-Fifteen year old Charlie (Plummer) lives alone with his Dad Ray (Fimmel) in Portland,Oregon; Ray loves his sensitive son, but is too selfish to give him the time and attention he needs, since his mother left town due to Ray’s philandering ways.
-So when a vengeful husband kills Ray, Charlie is left alone in the world, apart from his aunt Margy, who fell out with Ray, for obvious reasons.
-Teaming up with the disreputable horse trainer Del (Buscemi), the two are soon joined by jockey Bonnie (Sevigny) leaving Charlie, in the cold again, when Bonnie takes over Del’s affections..
-So Charlie turns a knackered racehorse, Lean on Pete, who is on his way to Mexico – an euphemistic term for the slaughter house.
-The pair runs away but their journey across the desert is painful for both, until finally the horse loses his life in a graphically shown accident, leaving Charlie to find the elusive aunt Margy in Laramie.
+This is a film to be seen for its captivating performances rather than its meandering narrative that abandons the central soulmates (fifteen year old Charlie and his horse Lean on Pete) midday through to explore how the teen resorts to petty crime in order to survive as an orphan.
+We first meet him living alone with his sweary Dad Ray (Fimmel) in Portland,Oregon; Ray loves his sensitive son, but is too selfish to care for him since his mother left town due to Ray’s philandering.
+So when a vengeful husband kills Ray, Charlie is left alone and desperate to find his aunt Margy, who fell out with Ray, for obvious reasons.
+Teaming up with the disreputable horse trainer Del (Buscemi in fine fettle), the two are soon joined by jockey Bonnie (Sevigny), leaving Charlie in the cold again, when Bonnie takes over Del’s attention.
+So Charlie sets off on a mission to save the ageing racehorse, Lean on Pete, who is bound for Mexico – an euphemistic term for the slaughter house.
+Their soulful journey across the luminous desert landscape is painful for both, and ends in tragedy, leaving Charlie on an elusive quest for aunt Margy in Laramie, Wyoming.

 LEAN ON PETE is a lightly-plotted family film, apart from the animal tragedy.
-Magnus Nordenhof Jonck’s stunning images make up for the lack of an absorbing narrative, which limps desperately on for two full hours.
-Haigh tries to see the good in everyone, often stepping over the line to out-and-out sentimentality.
-Professionally produced and well-acted, particularly by Plummer, who won the De Laurentis Prize in Venice for Best Newcomer Actor, LEAN ON PETE is not only lean of plot; but all the hard edges are polished too: Pete keeps a stiff upper lip and takes it on the chin.
+Magnus Nordenhof Jonck’s stunning images make up for an unsatisfying storyline that starts full of promise then Peters out, limping aimlessly for two full hours.
+Haigh tries to see the good in everyone, often stepping over the line to out-and-out sentimentality, but his central character does not deliver.
+Professionally produced and well-acted, particularly by Plummer, who won the De Laurentis Prize in Venice for Best Newcomer Actor, LEAN ON PETE is not only lean of plot; but all the social realist rough edges are polished too: Charlie keeps a stiff upper lip and takes it on the chin, but somehow his soul takes a short cut into rocky terrain rather than finding redemption in pastures new.
 Some critics called it “a modern Huckleberry Finn” – but that would be insulting to Mark Twain.
-AS